benlusamba/feed/README.md

 # Feed Application

 This application leverages ```curl``` requests, media APIs, and regular expressions for NLP.
 The first layer of this application performs the unstructured data sourcing and cleaning.
-The seconde layer of this application - currently in development - employs natural language processing techniques for predictive work.
-Financial markets (FX, Equities, Fixed Income, Commodities) are of great interest in this project.
+The second layer of this application - currently in development - employs natural language processing for predictive modelling.
+Financial markets (FX, Equities, Fixed Income, Commodities) are of interest in this project.

 **Repository Components**: